HazyResearch/EmptyHeaded/README.md

 * Mac or Linux operating system

 The instructions below detail our dependencies and how to install them on a Linux machine with sudo privileges.
 For Macs try `brew` (homebrew) instead of `apt-get`.
 A complete list of our dependencies as well as how to install them is in our `.travis.yml` file.

+We support Mac and Linux operating systems.
+If you are running on a Mac you must use the default Clang installation.
+If you are running on a Linux machine we support GCC v4.9.

 **Why AVX?**